Skip to content

 data dict[str, ColumnType]

-Dictionary representation of the schema.
+The dictionary representation of the schema.

 Examples:

->>> from safeds.data.tabular.typing import Integer, Schema, String
+>>> from safeds.data.tabular.containers import Table

->>> schema.to_dict()
+>>> table.schema.to_dict()

-{'A': Integer, 'B': String}
+{'A': int64, 'B': string}

 Source code in src/safeds/data/tabular/typing/_schema.py